 Accuracy over excitement

 Most consumer headphones are tuned to sound fun: heavy bass, bright treble, and a V‑shaped sound signature.
+However, that kind of tuning is terrible for critical work.
 That is great for casual listening, but terrible for critical work.

 Studio headphones aim for: